allpark/JS-2D-Collision-Module/README.md

 ##### Parameters

-1. bb0 - A 2D array of two min max points which form a box
+1. bb0 - A 2D array of two bounding box points which form a box

-2. bb1 - A 2D array of two min max points which form a box
+2. bb1 - A 2D array of two bounding box points which form a box

 ![Diagram of the min max box model](https://github.com/allpark/JS-2D-Collision-Module/blob/master/diagram_minmax.jpg)